 This kind of multiplatform content creation is a major tool for most businesses, but it cannot be done without careful preplanning and scheduling – falling behind on a schedule can leave certain sites without any content whatsoever, which can be a serious blow to the popularity and overall profitability of a brand’s social media content and presence.

-Google+ is Victorian Plumbing’s lead popular social media account, although this is mostly down to the site itself being relatively unpopular among the internet as a whole.
-However, they still produce content – in this case being a combination of photos of complete suites and individual furniture pieces – and use hashtags to promote their posts to their followers.
+Google+ is Victorian Plumbing’s lead popular social media account, although this is mostly down to the site itself being relatively unpopular on the internet as a whole.
+However, they still produce content – in this case, a combination of photos of complete suites and individual furniture pieces – and use hashtags to promote their posts to their followers.

-They do the same on Instagram, filling their posts with a large amount of keywords and hashtags that attract new viewers from pieces of relevant content on the same site.
+They do the same on Instagram, filling their posts with a large number of keywords and hashtags that attract new viewers from pieces of relevant content on the same site.

-This kind of social media focus can be considered ‘native advertising’, since it’s less likely to actually be considered an advertisement by the company’s audience but still discloses that it’s created by the company themselves.
+This kind of social media focus can be considered ‘native advertising’ since it’s less likely to be considered an advertisement by the company’s audience but still discloses that it’s created by the company itself.
 Marketing like this can be applied to almost any market.

-In short, creating social media content will act as free, natural advertising as long as there is an audience for it, which can usually be gathered from just being active and providing interesting or attention-grabbing content for people to see, enjoy and possible even share with their own audiences.
+In short, creating social media content will act as free, natural advertising as long as there is an audience for it, which can usually be gathered from just being active and providing interesting or attention-grabbing content for people to see, enjoy, and possibly even share with their audiences.